 Roxie Lu graduated from the Illinois Institute of Technology in the United States with a master's degree in mental health counseling.
 Roxie has received six years of systematic professional education in psychology.
 After graduation, she has worked as a school counselor/psychology teacher in Chicago and Beijing.

-Roxie continues to expand her hobbies in her spare time.
-Like working out, cooking, shooting and editing videos, among others.
+Roxie continues to expand her hobbies in her spare time, like working out, cooking, shooting and editing videos, and so on.
 She loves life very much and will pass the passion and love on to her students.

 John is originally from Omaha, Nebraska (USA).
 He received his bachelor’s degree in Spanish and anthropology from the University of Pittsburgh in Pennsylvania and later earned a master’s degree in elementary education and his Nebraska state K-6 teacher licensure through the University of Nebraska at Omaha.

 John worked in Cambodia for five years as an English language education volunteer in a rural village as well as teaching kindergarten and preschool in the capital, Phnom Penh.
-He was teaching Grade 4 in Nebraska this past year and is excited to branch out and continue teaching Grade 4 students while exploring Beijing as he has never visited China before.
+This is his 3rd year teaching fourth grade and 2nd year at BCIS.

-In his free time, John likes to travel, read, exercise, and dabble in arts and crafts.
+In his free time, John likes to travel, read, and dabble in arts and crafts.
 He likes to walk, explore new places, and meet new people.
-He enjoys learning new things and languages and is excited to be immersed in a new culture and environment with the BCIS community!
+He enjoys biking around Beijing, doing yoga, and different exercise classes.
+John really appreciates new Chinese food recommendations!

 Lee has been a school psychologist and counsellor for over 25 years.
 She has coordinated learning support teams, response to intervention, provided individual and small group counseling, and facilitated conflict resolution.
 She believes all children have gifts and is passionate about students uncovering them despite any educational, social or emotional challenges.